 Fill out the application form for cats or dogs, as appropriate.

-This is the same form as used for animal adoptions.
-Send the form to the Cat or Dog Adoptions Coordinator (see PAW Contacts).
-We will do a vet check and a home visit, just as we do for adoption applications.
-If approved, you will be asked to sign a foster agreement, in which you agree to abide by the procedures and rules set by PAW.
-For more information please contact the Cat or Dog Adoptions Coordinator.
+After we receive your application we will do a vet check and a home visit, just as we do for adoption applications.
+If approved, you will be asked to sign a Foster Agreement agreeing to abide by PAW's procedures and rules.